Saturday, December 19, 2015

 Columbia Soda Works (#25 - Rated 10.6 out of 12

 Columbia Soda Works is a mystery.
-I tried to find information on the history yet the website went nowhere.
-The bottle states it was established in 1996 in the gold mining town of Columbia, California.
-The label reads, “The flavor will take you back to the days of yesteryear when miners and settlers alike enjoyed the rich tastes of these early refreshments.
+I tried to find information on the history, but the website went nowhere.
+The bottle states it was established in 1996 in the gold-mining town of Columbia, California.
+The label reads, “The flavor will take you back to the days of yesteryear when miners and settlers enjoyed the rich tastes of these early refreshments.
 A taste as rich as the Mother Load.”
 It even boasts greater by saying Columbia Soda Works Sarsaparilla is “A VERY PRECIOUS LIQUID.”
 That is all the information I could gather.

 Nutrition (from the bottle)